jaxjs/docs/overview.rst

 The Jax JavaScript Library is an alternative lightweight JavaScript library that works along the same standards and practices of many other JavaScript libraries out there.
+It can be installed next to and work alongside other JavaScript librarires, such as jQuery.

 About the Library
 -----------------